 In the world of presidential politics, 2016 actually isn’t that far away, given how much time and effort it takes to mount a serious campaign.
 Add to that the fierce battle already under way to define Hillary Rodham Clinton – and it’s not even certain yet if she’s running.
 Other potential candidates are openly considering a run, or at least being mentioned.
 Here’s our list:

-The close runner-up for the Democratic nomination four years ago, Secretary of State Hillary Rodham Clinton, would enter the 2016 cycle as her party’s instant front-runner.
+The close runner-up for the Democratic nomination four years ago, former Secretary of State Hillary Rodham Clinton, would enter the 2016 cycle as her party’s instant front-runner.
 If anything, Secretary Clinton has boosted her stock since 2008, when she buried the hatchet with Barack Obama and took on the tough portfolio at State.

 1 of 8